drj11/drj11.github.io/2026-04-27/review-learning-the-vi.md

 ## The Historical Perspective

-The 5th edition was publish in 1990 and i am reading the 1994 revision of that.
+The 5th edition was published in 1990 and i am reading the 1994 revision of that.
 That’s over 30 years ago.
 How much is still relevant?

-Well, the basic and advanced sections, very definitely still relevant.
+Well, basically everything except about half of the last chapter, very definitely still relevant.
 Every now and then there is a bit of discussion of using slow (300 baud) dial-up terminals, or types of terminal that were obsolete even in 1990.
 That stuff is not so relevant.

-A lot of the material for the more advanced sections is based around document preparation using `troff`, the tradition Unix typesetting system that was used to prepare this book.
+A lot of the material for the more advanced sections is based around document preparation using _troff_, the tradition Unix typesetting system that was used to prepare this book.
-It helps if you know a bit of `troff` (which i do), but i doubt there are many people still writing new documents in `troff` macro packages, [love letter aside](http://www.schemamania.org/troff/for-the-love-of-troff.pdf).
+It helps if you know a bit of _troff_ (which i do), but i doubt there are many people still writing new documents in _troff_ macro packages, [love letters aside](http://www.schemamania.org/troff/for-the-love-of-troff.pdf).

-So maybe the typical reader in the 21st century does not feel motivated by these troff sections, and also slightly bewildered at seeing _troff_ syntax, which has very 1979 vibes.
+So maybe the typical reader in the 21st century does not feel motivated by these _troff_ sections, and also slightly bewildered at seeing _troff_ syntax, which has very 1979 vibes.

 I feel that parts of the book have been left behind.
-People don’t maintain little address books in using `vi` in plain text files.
+People don’t maintain little address books using `vi` in plain text files.
 They don’t have `vi` scripts that convert _troff_ sources to indexes.
-These tasks which are personalising the computing platform we use, are now the domain of scripts written in Perl or Python or have been swallowed by little apps and webpages.
+The task of personalising the computing platform we use, has been taking over by scripts written in Perl or Python or has been swallowed up by little apps and webpages.

 One of the examples, more sketched than fully developed, uses diff’s _ed_ mode (also compatible with _ex_)